|

 The answer is: A CFS should properly palletize and shrink-wrap your boxes for $35-75 per pallet.
 The fee depends on the CFS.
 The price includes the cost of a certified pallet provided by CFS.
 Remember that if you palletize many things, the CFS may charge you for the labor per hour.

-For example, you ship 20 Walmart LARGE boxes, 22x18x18 inches, and 10 Walmart MEDIUM boxes, 17x16x16 inches.
+For example, you ship 20 Walmart large boxes, measuring 22 x 18 x 18 inches, and 10 Walmart medium boxes, measuring 17 x 16 x 16 inches.
 Using our online freight calculator, you've calculated the total volume of cargo that ships at 3.15 cubic meters.

 3.94 CBM: 2 CBM per pallet ~ 2 pallets.
 I.e., most likely, it should fit into two pallets.

 IMPORTANT!
-If you requested to palletize your load at CFS but, at the time of delivery, a CFS cargo recipient says that they are unaware of the palletizing, please do not worry.
-Most likely, the employee has not yet received a work order to palletize your shipment.
+If you requested palletization of your load at CFS but, at the time of delivery, the CFS cargo recipient claims to be unaware of the palletization, please do not worry.
+Most likely, the employee has not yet received a work order to palletize your intl shipment.

 Do not argue.
 Just submit everything loose.
-Ensure the employee wrote the number of units submitted on a copy of your dock receipt, dated it, and signed it.
+Ensure the employee writes the number of units submitted on a copy of your dock receipt, dates it, and signs it.
 Keep the copy as proof of the delivery (POD).

 Upon receipt of a warehouse receipt from the CFS, we'll reconfirm the palletizing work order.
-Your goods will be palletized appropriately, and we will inform you about that in our update email.
+Your goods will be palletized appropriately, and we will notify you of this in our update email.

 Guidelines on palletizing in shipping freight LCL